JamesP1996/theory-algos-project/README.md

 # SHA-512 C Program
 ## Description
 The purpose of the application is to take in a File from the command line as an argument and parse it into a SHA-512 Hash.
-The application is written in the C programming language and was developed upon a Debian based linux distribution (Ubuntu) such that the tests.sh file that is ran during the ```make test``` command will only work on these distrubutions that have GCC- Make Installed either through Build Essentials or another Sudo Command.
-The output of the code is similar to that of sha512Sum command that is built into many debian based linux distributions and this can be seen within the tests.sh which will test the program against it.
-Pass meaning sha512sum and this application have the same SHA-512 Output Message.
+The application is written in the C programming language and was developed upon a Debian based linux distribution (Ubuntu) such that the tests.sh file that is ran during the ```make test``` command will only work on these distrubutions that have GCC/Clangd with Make Installed either through the Build Essential package or another Sudo apt-get Command.
+The output of the code is similar to that of sha512Sum command that is built into many debian based linux distributions and this can be seen within the tests.sh shell script file which will test the program against the sha512sum command.A Pass meaning sha512sum and this application have the same SHA-512 Digest Output Message.

 The guidelines used when creating this application was the Secure Hash Standard publication located on Nist (https://www.nist.gov/publications/secure-hash-standard), as this publication is well written and conside and seems to be a common standard when developers wish to create their own Secure Hash Algorithm Functions within an application and is universal among most Programming Languages as long as you know the language itself and can deciphyer the symbols within the publication.